-Dr Jitendra Addresses IAS Trainees 2022 Batch, Underlines Vision 2047
+Dr Jitendra addresses IAS trainees 2022 batch, underlines Vision 2047

 Towards the conclusion of his speech Dr. Jitendra Singh emphasized that for civil servants integrity is the foremost quality and there can be no compromise with it.
 Going further he said that we need to develop indices for the future and keep working to attain them.
 He said “Prepare yourself for the vision 2047 and promote nation building.

-Sriram Taranikanti, Director LBSNAA , Ms. Nila Mohanan, Joint Secretary (Training), DoPT and S. D Sharma Joint Secretary ( ADMIN), DoPT were also present during the interaction.
+Sriram Taranikanti, Director LBSNAA, Nila Mohanan, Joint Secretary (Training), DoPT and S. D Sharma Joint Secretary (ADMIN), DoPT were also present during the interaction.